*Classes are subject to change

 --------------------------------------------------------------------------------

-Morning Main Course Options
+Morning Main Course Options 2025

-Clowning 101* – Brittany Allen and Annette Darragh
+Caring Clowning – Brittany Allen

-Exploring Clown Skills* – Julia Swanson and Neal Skoy
+Exploring Clown Skills* – Neal Skoy

 Puppets are the perfect performing partners – they are friendly, fuzzy, forgiving, and fun!
 Best of all, you don’t have to be a great ventriloquist or puppeteer for your puppets to be effective and engaging.
 Christopher will share simple tips and techniques to bring your puppet pals to life to support and enhance your clowning in different settings and venues, and with a variety of different styles of puppets.
 Throughout the week we will explore focus; movement & manipulation; character; voice work; the 3 C’s; and puppet CPR to bring the elements together.
 (Bonus: Many of the same techniques used in good clowning are used in puppetry, and vise versa, so there is a lot of natural crossover to apply!)